Tuesday, April 18th, 2023, 0630-1130)

 12 miles, elevation 5870′

-The rest of the night we just hung out in the hotel room and swapped stories with the other hikers.
+The rest of the night, we just hung out in the hotel room and swapped stories with the other hikers.
 Mac had some pretty interesting adventures pack rafting down the Escalante River…it had been a bit more than he bargained for.
 I’d heard similar accounts from others that had tried it.
 Often the river is too low and a pain to get over obstacles and sand bars, as was the case for Mac.
 As much as I love kayaking rivers, I’m glad I didn’t try to packraft parts of the Hayduke.

 Wednesday, April 19th, 2023, Zero Day

-I can’t stress how incredible it is to have a home cooked meal when I’m on these trails.
+I can’t stress how incredible it is to have a home cooked meal when I’m on the trails.
 My diet is pretty terrible in the backcountry and not much better in town.
-This kind of treat is like a recharge…for my energy and my soul.
+This kind of treat is like a recharge…for my energy and soul.
 Sharing such wonderful food and conversation is at the core of being human.
 This evening came together so spontaneously and ended so well, starting with complete strangers who became good friends.
 Breaking bread with the locals gives me a whole new insight about the places I visit.
 Some hikers only care about the trail but it’s important to me to get a sense of the people and communities that I pass through on my journeys.
 Interactions with trail angels have given me a completely different understanding of America… it’s not all bad like you hear on tv and social media.
 There are lots of good people out there!

-We capped the night with the best coffee I’ve had in a long time.
-Steve got to exercise his new Expresso machine…those Seattle roots are hard to break.
+We capped the night with the best coffee I’d had in a long time.
+Steve got to exercise his new espresso machine…those Seattle roots are hard to break.
 We also watched the packrafters’ video and talked a lot about our route.
-We left a huge pile of dirty dishes as a reminder of our visit, which I felt terrible about but Page insisted was fine.
+We left a huge pile of dirty dishes as a reminder of our visit, which I felt terrible about but Page insisted it was fine.
 She drove us back to the hotel, which was very much appreciated.
 We hung out with Sky and Leah for a bit, who had friends visiting them in town.
 It was a very social town stop for everyone and so much fun.
 Escalante is definitely one of the best trail towns anywhere.
 Much thanks to Page, Steve, and Margay for an amazing evening!